• Skip to primary navigation

 Vegan block butter for crunchy shortbread-like chocolate cookies.
 Alternatively, you may use chilled spreadable vegan butter (if you add more flour and use less milk) or softened coconut oil (if you add a generous pinch of salt).

-Powdered sugar dissolves more easily than granulated sugar.
-If you're in a pinch, you may use granulated sugar or brown sugar.
+Powdered sugar because it dissolves more easily than granulated sugar.
+If you’re in a pinch, you can still use granulated sugar or brown sugar (your cookies may have specks of sugar throughout them).

-These cookies are similar to shortbread and naturally don't need any eggs or flax eggs!
+These cookies are similar to shortbread and naturally don’t need eggs or flax eggs!

-This is easy!
+This cookie dough is really easy to make!
 Add all the ingredients (except the milk) to a bowl or food processor and mix until combined.
+If you don’t have a food processor, add the ingredients to a bowl and mix with a pastry cutter.

 I recommend gradually adding dairy-free milk to the mixture.
 The amount you'll need will depend on your ingredients and how you measured them.
 The final mixture should have a soft and moist texture.